-Give 16th notes a try over any two-octave scale you’re working on as they will challenge your technique, and increase your rhythmic knowledge at the same time.
+Give 16th notes a try as they will challenge your technique, and increase your rhythmic knowledge at the same time.

 Click to hear guitar techniques scale patterns 5

-As well as practicing singe rhythms over your guitar scale patterns, you can mix and match any two or more rhythms in your studies.
+As well as practicing singe rhythms with guitar scale patterns, you can mix and match any two or more rhythms in your studies.

 Here are a few examples of where to begin when working on combo rhythms over scale patterns.